Work programme 2015-2018

 Implementing agreed structural reforms is a prerequisite for the consolidation of the EHEA and, in the long run, for its success.
 A common degree structure and credit system, common quality assurance standards and guidelines, cooperation for mobility and joint programmes and degrees are the foundations of the EHEA.
 We will develop more effective policies for the recognition of credits gained abroad, of qualifications for academic and professional purposes, and of prior learning.
 Full and coherent implementation of agreed reforms at the national level requires shared ownership and commitment by policy makers and academic communities and stronger involvement of stakeholders.
 Non-implementation in some countries undermines the functioning and credibility of the whole EHEA.
 We need more precise measurement of performance as a basis for reporting from member countries.
 Through policy dialogue and exchange of good practice, we will provide targeted support to member countries experiencing difficulties in implementing the agreed goals and enable those who wish to go further to do so.

-The main objective of the PLA is to present the results of an extensive survey on recognition processes and the use of recognition tools in Greek Higher Education Institutions, and how these affect the mobility of students and personnel.
+The main objective of the PLA was to present the results of an extensive survey on recognition processes and the use of recognition tools among Greek Higher Education Institutions (HEIs), and how they affect students’ and personnel’s mobility.
 The survey was based on: (a) an e-questionnaire addressed to all 40 Greek HEIs, (b) an e- questionnaire addressed to all 480 academic Departments, (c) interviews with institutional stakeholders and experts, and (d) questionnaires addressed to a considerable sample of incoming and outgoing exchange students.

-A preliminary report will soon be available online in the project’s website and will of course form the basis for the discussion during the PLA.
+A preliminary report is available online in the project’s website and was aimed to contribute to the preparation of the discussions before the PLA.

 - Which successful internationalisation strategies have countries implemented to increase mobility of students, as well as academic and administrative personnel?